Verifiable records for EU AI Act high-risk AI.

 What the EU AI Act requires, in one block.

-Six articles define the audit-trail problem.
+The articles that define the provenance problem.

 Technical documentation